Recipe: Hearty Winter Bowl

 - 1 Tbsp cheese of choice, shredded (Optional)

 - On stovetop in large pan over medium heat add ground beef and sage.
-Cook until browned, 15-20 minutes.
+Brown, 15-20 minutes.

-- Meanwhile, in large pot on stovetop over high heat add olive oil and leeks.
-Cook leeks 5-7 minutes (leeks may start to caramelize, which is fine).
+- In large pot on stovetop over high heat add olive oil and leeks.
+Cook 5-7 minutes.
+Leeks may begin to caramelize.